OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 |DFF is looking for the best, most interesting, provocative, new music videos from around the world.

 |Virtual Reality submissions must be compatible with OculusGo headset for screening consideration.

 MISSION & OBJECTIVE

-The highly acclaimed Starz Denver Film Festival, which is the largest of its kind in the region, will celebrate its 37th year in 2014.
-This intense and concentrated exposition showcases more than 200 new films from around the world with over 175 international filmmakers, directors, actors and other film artists participating in the twelve-day event.
+The highly acclaimed Denver Film Festival, which is the largest of its kind in the region, will celebrate its 42nd edition in 2019.
+This intense and concentrated exposition showcases more than 250 new films from around the world with over 175 international filmmakers, directors, actors and other film artists participating in the twelve-day event.
 The majority of these films would never be seen or discovered in the Rocky Mountain region outside the venue of the film festival.
 The annual celebration of film provides an important showcase for the best of world cinema, a platform for international film artists, and promotes dialogue among filmmakers and the public.

 The award-winning film festival is one of Denver's most popular and publicized events.
 The annual festival is a high-profile, glamour-filled event that is the focus of an enormous amount of media attention beginning in September and continuing through November.